 Photo from Pataka Museum Collection, at Porirua Library ref CD 6 PM1984_123_12.

 Pukerua Bay was surveyed and land blocks sold to settlers for farming in the late 19th Century.
-Residential development began in the late 20th Century when Charles Gray subdivided and sold residential sections.
+Residential development began in the early 20th Century when Charles Gray subdivided and sold residential sections.
 The Bay's development was curious as from 1886 until 1940 it had railway access but not good road access.
 This meant it was favoured as a weekender destination.
 The railway station was originally called "Pukerua" until it was briefly changed to "Waimapihi" in the 1920s and then changed to "Pukerua Bay" to avoid confusion with "Pukerau" in the South Island.

 Pukerua Bay farmland.